Super-rich flight from California? Not so fast

-SAN FRANCISCO (Reuters) - Warnings that a new millionaires’ tax would send California’s wealthy stampeding for the state line began before the results were final.
+SAN FRANCISCO, Nov 18 (Reuters) - Warnings that a new millionaires’ tax would send California’s wealthy stampeding for the state line began before the results were final.
 But the super-rich may well stand their ground.

 California’s vote raised its top rate by 3 percentage points to 13.3 percent, easily the highest in the nation, drawing howls of protests from critics who doubt the taxes will be well spent and who fear a Democratic supermajority will wreak further havoc.
 “At least Californians can still escape to Nevada or Idaho,” a Wall Street Journal editorial concluded.